stiganik/gap/README.md

 ## Quick start

 A somewhat trivial example will generate a 1 byte solution where having a higher byte value is favored by the fitness function.
-It will stop after 10 minutes or when a fitness of 255 is reached.
-Usually this will not get past generation 0 since a byte 255 is generated randomly with high probability when seeding the pool.
+It will stop after 1 minute or when a fitness of 255 is reached.
+Usually this will not get past generation 0 since a terminating solution (255) is generated with high probability while seeding the solution pool with random values.

 ```go
 package main